-The U.S. Nuclear Regulatory Commission (NRC) has, since 2009, participated in the meetings of the task force and provided input to this version of the report.
+The U.S. Nuclear Regulatory Commission (NRC) participated in the meetings of the task force from 2009 to early 2016 and provided input to the 2015 revision of the report.
 The NRC participants in task force meetings have included Dr. Steven Arndt, William Kemper, Norbert Carte, John Thorp and Dr. Sushil Birla.
 Additionally, Michael Waterman and Russell Sydnor of the NRC staff have provided input.
-Although the NRC has not endorsed this report for regulatory use by the NRC, it is publishing it as a technical report in NRC's NUREG/IA series [22] because it considers the common positions a valuable technical reference for future improvements in its own regulatory guidance.
-The NRC continues to participate in task force meetings to inform the task force of NRC technical positions on matters of interest, to better understand the technical views and common positions and to better inform the NRC of the task force's position on technical positions of mutual interest.
+Although the NRC did not endorse the 2015 revision for regulatory use by the NRC, it published it as a technical report in NRC's NUREG/IA series [3] because it considered the common positions a valuable technical reference for future improvements in its own regulatory guidance.